AdamWilsonLabEDU/GEO511_2020/Project.md

 #### References
 You should cite any relevant materials (including data sources and methods) in the text using a standard author-date citation format (e.g. Wilson, 2015) and then described in a References section.
 You can either compile the references manually (e.g. cutting and pasting the citation into the references section) or use the automated system in RMarkdown explained [here](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).
 Other citation styles are acceptable as long as they are consistent, complete, and easy to understand.

+### Project Ideas

+* Summarizing citizen science data collected at the University at Buffalo
+*

 ### Resources